PaulKinlan/paul.kinlan.me/content/2019-05-24-creating-a-commit-with-multiple-files-to-github-with-js-on-the-web.markdown

 ---
+date: 2019-05-24 11:10:02.642000+00:00
 slug: creating-a-commit-with-multiple-files-to-github-with-js-on-the-web
-date: 2019-05-24T11:10:02.642Z
+summary: I've created a simple UI for my static site and podcast creator that allows me to quickly post new content.
+It uses Firebase Auth, EditorJS, Octokat.js, and Zeit's Github integration.
+This post focuses on committing multiple files to Github using Octokat.js.
+The process involves getting a reference to the repo and the tip of the master branch, creating blobs for each file, creating a new tree with these blobs, and creating a commit that points to the new tree.
+The code handles authentication, creates blobs for images, audio (if applicable), and markdown content, and then creates the tree and commit.
+This setup allows me to have a serverless static CMS.
+tags:
+- github
+- javascript
+- static site generation
+- serverless
+- octokat
+- hugo
+- zeit
+- firebase
+- cms
+- web development
-title: 'Creating a commit with multiple files to Github with JS on the web'
+title: Creating a commit with multiple files to Github with JS on the web
-tags: [hugo, serverless, octokat]

 ---
 My site is [entirely static](https://github.com/PaulKinlan/paul.kinlan.me).
 It's built with [Hugo](https://gohugo.io) and hosted with [Zeit](https://zeit.co).
 I'm pretty happy with the setup, I get near instant builds and super fast CDN'd content delivery and I can do all the things that I need to because I don't have to manage any state.